-David Mandani, BA, MSW, LCSW– Founder, CEO and President.
+David Mandani MSW, LCSW– Founder, CEO and President.
 David has over twenty years of direct practice and executive leadership in nonprofit settings, including board governance, program development and evaluation, and technical assistance/consulting (capacity building) for nonprofit start-ups and churches throughout the nation.
 He has served as a faculty member and community board member for the Graduate School of Social Work at Azusa Pacific University, a private Christian university located in southern California.
 He has also served as the Vice President of Programs at one of the largest privately funded rescue missions in the nation, where he developed a comprehensive mental health and case management model of care centered on collaboration with local 4-year universities.
-From 2003-2012, David was a commissioned pastor for a non-denominational church in Irvine, CA. He also served as the Pastor of Mental Health at Saddleback Church in Lake Forest, CA for five years (2016-2020).
-He is presently part of the team at the Vine Counseling and Wellness Center and is a doctoral student at The Kings University in the Dallas-Ft Worth, Texas Metroplex, where he also serves as Adjunct Faculty in the Biblical Counseling/Marriage and Family Therapy program.
+He has been in church ministry since 2003, most recently serving as the Pastor of Mental Health at Saddleback Church in Lake Forest, CA. He is presently part of the team at the Vine Counseling and Wellness Center and is a doctoral student at The Kings University (TKU) in the Dallas-Ft Worth, Texas Metroplex, where he also serves as Adjunct Faculty in the Biblical Counseling/Marriage and Family Therapy program.

 Licensed as a Clinical Social Worker (LCSW), David has frontline experience working as a clinician, including several mental and behavioral health care facilities and in-patient psychiatric units.
-Diagnosed with schizophrenia at age 18, David offers a unique perspective as a person with lived experience, and he is fully committed to advocating, educating and sharing holistic tools and resources, as well as the comfort and hope that he has found in Jesus Christ.
+Diagnosed with schizophrenia at age 18, David offers a unique perspective as a person with lived experience, and he is passionate and fully committed to advocating, educating and sharing holistic tools and resources, as well as the comfort and hope that he has found in Jesus Christ.